hemantsurale/hemantsurale.github.io/_pages/about.md

 The focus of his research is on improving productivity through the design, development, and evaluation of user interfaces.
 He focuses on fundamental concepts such as modes and mode-switching to establish practical design principles applicable across diverse applications.

-With a diverse background spanning leading research organizations and industry giants, he has played a pivotal role in driving impactful projects at Microsoft Research, Snap Research, North Research, and NetApp Research.
-Furthermore, demonstrating entrepreneurial acumen, he co-founded IoTBLR (Internet of Things, Bangalore), showcasing a deep commitment to technological innovation.
+With a rich professional history across top research organizations and industry leaders, he has been instrumental in driving impactful projects at Microsoft Research, Snap Research, North Research, and NetApp Research.
+Additionally, he co-founded IoTBLR (Internet of Things, Bangalore), highlighting his entrepreneurial spirit and commitment to innovation.